Home/Specialities/Breast Surgery

 Each breast has 15-20 lobes which comprise the number of lobules and ducts supportive tissue.
 Each lobule has 30 major ducts that open onto the nipple.
 The darker region around the nipple is called the Areola.
 At the edge of the Areola, there are large glands that produce fluid to lubricate the nipple.

 The term “Benign Breast Disease” includes a heterogeneous group of lesions that may present various symptoms or may not be identified as incidental microscopic findings.
-The incidence of benign breast lesions begins to rise during the second decade of life and peaks within the fourth and fifth decades, as opposed to malignant diseases, for which the incidence continues to increase after menopause at a less speedy pace.
+The incidence of benign breast lesions begins to rise during the second decade of life and peaks within the fourth and fifth decades, as opposed to malignant diseases, for which the incidence continues to increase after menopause at a slower pace.

 Upon getting diagnosed, patients generally fear losing their life as they misunderstand all stages of breast cancer to be final.
 Another concern for breast cancer patients is whether they would have to give up their breasts to get rid of cancer.
 A simple answer to that is that it depends on which stage it is.
 In the early stages, the lump can be removed and the patient could undergo a whole plastic reconstructive surgery to make it look like a completely normal breast post the removal of the cancerous tumour.